ncsa/IRC-425/Contributing_kernels.md

 There are three main components which must be supported:
 - A conda environment, which is installable into JupyterLab as a custom kernel
-- If the conda environment depends on novel, custom, or specific versions of packages, you will need to create a conda recipe
+- If the conda environment depends on novel, custom, or specific versions of packages, you will need to create a conda recipe (see [Contributing custom packages](./Contributing_custom_packages.md))
 - If the research requires extensions in the JupyterLab interface, you will need to create a shell script which installs those extensions
   - If the extensions rely on custom packages, you will also need to create conda recipes for those custom packages as well

+### Warning
+Custom JupyterLab extensions send and receive information to the active Kernel in a Jupyter Notebook.
+However, Jupyter extensions are independent of the specific Kernel a Jupyter notebook is running.
+An extension may require a certain Kernel to behave as expected.
+You will need to make clear to your users which extensions expect specific Kernels to be in-use to obtain expected behaviors.

 ### Template Kernel Definition (Use me for your next kernel!)